 To understand the context of the EA, this section should identify, for each jurisdiction, the government bodies involved in the EA as well as the EA processes.
-More specifically, identify:
+More specifically identify:

-- any federal power duty or function to be exercised that may permit the carrying out (in whole or in part) of the project or associated activities; - the environmental and other specific regulatory approvals and legislation that are applicable to the project at the federal, provincial, regional and municipal levels; - government policies, resource management, planning or study initiatives pertinent to the project and/or EA; - policies and guidelines of the Aboriginal groups being consulted that are pertinent to the project and/or EA and discuss their implications; - any treaty or self government agreements with Aboriginal groups that are pertinent to the project and/or EA; - any relevant land use plans, land zoning, or community plans; - major components of the project and identify those being applied for and constructed within the duration of approvals under provincial and federal legislation; and, - in summary form, the regional, provincial and/or national objectives, standards or guidelines that have been used by the proponent to assist in the evaluation of any predicted environmental effects.
+- Any federal power duty or function to be exercised that may permit the carrying out (in whole or in part) of the project or associated activities - the environmental and other specific regulatory approvals and legislation that are applicable to the project at the federal, provincial, regional and municipal levels; - government policies, resource management, planning or study initiatives pertinent to the project and/or EA and discuss their implications; - any treaty or self-government agreements with Aboriginal groups that are pertinent to the project and/or EA; - any relevant Land Use Plans, Land Zoning, or Community Plans; - major components of the project and identify those being applied for and constructed within the duration of approvals under provincial and federal legislation; and, - in a summary form the regional, provincial and/or national objectives, standards or guidelines that have been used by the proponent to assist in the evaluation of any predicted environmental effects.